 What is the “means test?”

 The “means test” is a formula used to determine who can and cannot file for bankruptcy protection under Chapter 7.
 The law requiring a “means test” was enacted in 2005 to deter wealthy debtors from filing for Chapter 7 bankruptcy.
-If you are filing for bankruptcy in Buffalo and your income is less than the state median of $57,683, or if more than 50% of your debts are business-related, you will not be subject to the means test.
+For example, if you are an individual filing for bankruptcy in Buffalo and your income is less than the state median of $50,768, or if more than 50% of your debts are business-related, you will not be subject to the means test.
 If, as a result of the means test, you cannot file under Chapter 7, you may still be entitled to file for bankruptcy protection under Chapter 13.

 May I file for bankruptcy individually or should my spouse file also?

 If yours debts are in both your names, both you and your spouse should file.
 Otherwise, it is not necessary to have a bankruptcy noted on both of your credit reports.
-If you choose to file alone, however, your spouse will not be relieved from his or her share of any debts discharged.
+If you choose to file alone, however, your spouse will not be relieved from his or her share of any debts discharged in a Chapter 7.
+In a Chapter 13, on the other hand, if the Plan calls for payment of 100% of your debts, you may file without your spouse even if he or she is a joint debtor.
+This is usually the case when someone is filing specifically to avert foreclosure.
 Buffalo bankruptcy attorney Thomas Denny represents both individuals and married couples filing jointly.

 Can I be fired for a bankruptcy?